EVERYTHING YOU NEED FOR WELD OVERLAY/CLADDING

-Solutions for orbital cladding and automatedweld overlay used in manufacturing and maintenance
+Solutions for weld overlay and automated cladding operations used in manufacturing and maintenance

-To increases the durability of these highly exposed parts, their surfaces are protected by a welding overlay with more resistant materials.
+To increases the durability of these highly exposed parts, their surfaces are protected by cladding with more resistant materials.

 - Cladding is applied whenever a long service life is expected from expensive components or when the workpiece cannot be produced entirely from the proper wear-resistant material.

-- Orbital cladding of piping and manifolds is common in petrochemical industry applications and for power plant equipment; in the aeronautic industry, components for aircraft engine components are also often reinforced using this process.
+- Cladding of piping and manifolds is common in petrochemical industry applications and for power plant equipment; in the aeronautic industry, components for aircraft engine components are also often reinforced using this process.

 - The TIGer technology is the outcome of a technological development by POLYSOUDE, a variant of TIG Hot Wire cladding.
 The basic principle involves the juxtaposition of two TIG arcs, organised and controlled to be combined into one single arc with the calorific value of the combination of both powers, but with characteristics which are unusual for such intensities.

-- The addition of the preheated wire, warmed up using the Joule effect via the energy of a third current source, supports the specific profile of formed the weld pool helps improve the efficiency of the entire procedure in a sustainable way.
+- The addition of the wire, preheated using the Joule effect via the control of a third current source, enables the special profile of the weld pool to be used and to considerably improve the efficiency of the procedure.

-- Depending on the requirements, it is possible to optimise the thickness of the layers to within a range between 1.5 and 3.5 mm.
+- Depending on the requirements, it is possible to optimise the thickness of the layers to within a range between 1.5 and 3.5mm.
 This flexibility enables the quantity of weld metal to be adjusted to strict requirements and thus significant savings can be made, taking into account the costs of filler products (generally the noble alloys).
-The optimised welding speeds of weld overlay run from 500 to 1000 mm/min with deposition rates from 2.5 to 6 kg/h i.e. about three times more than the TIG Hot Wire technology.
+The optimised welding speeds run from 500 to 1000 mm/min with deposition rates from 2.5 to 6kg/h i.e. about three times more than the TIG Hot Wire technology.